Las Vegas DUI Checkpoints

-You should also be able to see a DUI checkpoint coming from a distance away.
-Under Nevada’s law, a roadblock must be visible from 100 yards away in either direction.
-The roadblock should also have a stop sign, which must be visible from 50 yards away.
+Nevada law requires that roadblocks be visible from 100 yards away, with clear signage and stop signs.
 Police also need to put up a warning sign, even when constructing a checkpoint in a rural area.
 These requirements give drivers notice that they are approaching a roadblock.

 It is not against the law to avoid a roadblock.
 However, you need to avoid it legally.
-What does that mean?
-It’s easy: you can avoid the roadblock but cannot do so in a way that violates a traffic law, such as pulling an illegal U-Turn.
+You can avoid the roadblock but cannot do so in a way that violates a traffic law, such as pulling an illegal U-Turn.
 You can take a side street and avoid the roadblock if you want and doing so does not give the police a valid reason for pursuing you and pulling you over.

 That didn’t happen, however.
 Instead, the court upheld DUI checkpoints as constitutional in a 1990 case, Michigan Department of State Police v.
 Sits.
 The Court’s reasoning was that any delay was minimal.
 The Court also held that the types of questions asked at a roadblock were not sufficiently intrusive to raise Fourth Amendment concerns.

 At the same time, the Supreme Court reasoned, checkpoints have the potential to catch many drunk drivers and save lives, so the minimal intrusion into a driver’s privacy was outweighed by the public interest.